hadirkhan10/chisel3-wiki/Chisel3-vs-Chisel2.md

 Due to the wonders of `sbt`, you need only declare a dependency on the chisel3 package, and the others will be downloaded as required.

-The `firrtl` compiler is distributed as a separate package, and will also be downloaded automatically as required.
+The `firrtl` compiler is distributed as a separate package, and release versions will also be downloaded automatically as required.
-If you choose to integrate the compiler into your own toolchain, you should clone the [firrtl](https://github.com/ucb-bar/firrtl) repo and follow the instructions for installing the `firrtl` compiler.
+If you choose to integrate the compiler into your own toolchain, or you're working with the development (master) branch of chisel3, you should clone the [firrtl](https://github.com/ucb-bar/firrtl) repo and follow the instructions for installing the `firrtl` compiler.

 The testers in Chisel3 are distributed as a separate package.